paying off a loan

 2. Obtain Peace Of Mind

-Debt responsibility is a heavy, heavy burden to bear.
+Debt can feel overwhelming, and paying it off early can be a relief.
 And nobody wants to carry it for longer than they need to.
 So, repaying a loan faster means you'll get that debt-free relief much sooner.

 3. More Money To Play Within Your Budget